8Stringking/MemoryGame3/README.md

 8. - I am notified if I have Won the game

-9. - I can give myfeedback/comments on what i think of the game
+9. - I can give myfeedback/comments on what I think of the game

 ## 4.Web Design
 [Go to the top](#table-of-contents)